jdmehtaltd/eastlearning-test/README.md

 https://www.w3schools.com/php/php_file_upload.asp,
 https://www.php.net/manual/en/features.file-upload.php.

+## Coding Style Guide

+I googled and found the PSR-2 style guide and will adapt the code to fit it: https://www.php-fig.org/psr/psr-2/

 ## Simplifications, Assumptions, Compromises
 1. There are a few TODO comments in the code.
 Although that is considered bad practice, it is helpful sometimes to just move on without looking up the full idiomatic style.
-2. gif, jpg (jpeg), png files are accepted as image files but that is easily extensible in the Validator class.
+2. Accepting only gif, jpg (jpeg), png files as image files but that is easily extensible in the Validator class.